 - Beat with a mixer until the dough pulls away from the edges (or by hand vigorously for 20-30 strokes).
 Let rest 15-20 minutes.

-- For individual pizzas: separate into 7 equal balls, flatten and shape into small pizzas on a cookie sheet sprinkled with a little cornmeal.
+- Separate into 7 equal balls, flatten and shape into small pizzas on a cookie sheet sprinkled with a little cornmeal.
 Three to four should fit on a sheet.

-- Have each person top a pizza as they wish, place it back on the cookie sheet, and cook for another 7-10 minutes or until cheese is melted and toppings are done.
+- Place the pizzas back on the cookie sheet and cook for another 7-10 minutes or until cheese is melted and browning.
+Serve immediately.

-- For one large pizza: on a pan (pizza, baking stone, or cookie sheet), sprinkle some cornmeal and spread to the edges of the pan.
+- On a pan (pizza, baking stone, or cookie sheet), sprinkle some cornmeal and spread to the edges of the pan.

-- Prebake in 425 degree oven as well (optional, but ensures fully cooked crust).
+- Prebake in 425 degree oven (optional, but ensures fully cooked crust).